 3. To install the GPMC, double-click the GPMC.MSI file you downloaded.
 If you're running Windows XP with SP1, the GPMC installation routine will report that a hotfix (also known as a QFE) is required and then proceed to automatically install the hotfix on the fly.
-This hotfix (Q326469) will be incorporated into Windows XP's SP2.
+This hotfix (Q326469) is incorporated into Windows XP's SP2.
+So, if installing on an Windows XP/ SP2 machine, you won't be asked to bother to install it.